How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • viral infections;

-• the use of drugs.
+• use of medications.

-• nervous shock;
+• nervous shocks;

 • hypothermia of the body.